 Our call on Government to keep babies safe

-Alongside our partners in the First 1001 Days Movement, we issued a statement describing the huge risks faced by some babies and toddlers as a result of increased pressure on already vulnerable parents, and the scaling back of services that would normally support them.
+The organisations issued a statement describing the huge risks faced by some babies and toddlers as a result of increased pressure on already vulnerable parents, and the scaling back of services that would normally support them.
 We argue that babies, both born and unborn, and their parents should be given particular attention as this is a critical period with serious immediate and long-term consequences.
 Strong leadership and concerted, joined-up action are required to reduce any harm to babies, both now and into the future.

 Collectively, we are calling on Government to: